Schweitzer-Mauduit International (NYSE:SWM) Issues Q4 2021 Earnings Guidance

-Schweitzer-Mauduit International (NYSE:SWM) updated its fourth quarter 2021 earnings guidance on Wednesday.
+Schweitzer-Mauduit International (NYSE:SWM) issued an update on its fourth quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.620-$0.620 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.670.
 The company issued revenue guidance of -.Schweitzer-Mauduit International also updated its FY 2021 guidance to $-$3.750 EPS.

+Schweitzer-Mauduit International (NYSE:SWM) last announced its quarterly earnings results on Wednesday, November 3rd.
+The company reported $0.82 EPS for the quarter, missing analysts’ consensus estimates of $0.95 by ($0.13).
+The firm had revenue of $383.60 million during the quarter.
+Schweitzer-Mauduit International had a net margin of 3.83% and a return on equity of 17.18%.
+During the same period in the prior year, the company posted $1.16 EPS.
+On average, equities research analysts forecast that Schweitzer-Mauduit International will post 3.75 EPS for the current year.

-Separately, TheStreet lowered shares of Schweitzer-Mauduit International from a b rating to a c+ rating in a report on Friday, August 6th.
+Separately, TheStreet upgraded shares of Schweitzer-Mauduit International from a c+ rating to a b rating in a research report on Monday.

+Several institutional investors have recently made changes to their positions in the company.
+Millennium Management LLC bought a new position in Schweitzer-Mauduit International during the third quarter valued at approximately $306,000.
+Royal Bank of Canada grew its holdings in shares of Schweitzer-Mauduit International by 14.4% in the third quarter.
+Royal Bank of Canada now owns 11,261 shares of the company’s stock worth $391,000 after purchasing an additional 1,417 shares during the last quarter.
+Finally, Morgan Stanley lifted its stake in Schweitzer-Mauduit International by 39.2% in the second quarter.
+Morgan Stanley now owns 154,145 shares of the company’s stock worth $6,224,000 after acquiring an additional 43,382 shares during the period.
+87.27% of the stock is currently owned by hedge funds and other institutional investors.

 Schweitzer-Mauduit International, Inc engages in the provision of performance materials, including papers, nets and films.
 It operates through the Engineered Papers and Advanced Materials and Structures segments.
 The Engineered Papers segment manufactures lightweight specialty papers used in manufacturing banded papers used in the production of lower ignition propensity, cigarettes, and premium specialized papers such as low volume specialized commercial and industrial commodity paper grades.